EricaLinaG/Emacsn/README.md

 This system uses [Chemacs2](https://github.com/plexus/chemacs2) as an _Emacs bootloader_ to allow multiple emacs configurations to exist at once.
-Most of the examples from the chemacs doc are incorporated here.
+Most of the examples from the Chemacs doc are incorporated here.

-When a profile is installed, the emacs-profiles.el will automatically add in any server profiles or alternative invocations which apply.
+When a profile is installed it will automatically add in any pre-defined server profiles or alternative invocations which apply.
 Modify _~/.emacs-profiles.el_ to add new ones or change their names.

 Put them back into